 Attendance: Attendance is mandatory and will be taken daily.
 Late arrivals to class will count as half an absence.
-Students will lose 3% of their final grade for every absence after the third.
-A total of seven absences results in a failure of the course.
+If you arrive late, you should inform me of your presence once the class ends, failing which it will not be recorded.
+Three absences will result in a penalty of ten points, while a total of four absences will lead to a failure of the course.
 Absences will be excused only in accordance with UF policy.
 Acceptable reasons include illness, religious holidays, military obligation, and those absences covered by UF's twelve-day rule (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
+Students should inform the instructor (unless the absence is due to an emergency) of such reasons, before the class.
 Should you miss a class for any reason, you are responsible for informing yourself as to what was covered in class and for completing the missed assignments.
 Students are responsible for all work covered in class, all announcements, and all changes to the syllabus made in class.

 Participation: Students are expected to read the assigned readings before class.
-Consistent participation in class discussions, demonstrated knowledge of the assigned readings will also contribute to this portion of the final grade.
-Bring your texts to class every day-either electronic copies, print-outs, or books.
+Consistent participation in class discussions, demonstrated knowledge of the assigned readings will contribute significantly to this portion of the final grade.
+Bring your texts to class every day-either print-outs, or books.
+E-formats will be allowed only if the work in question is an essay, poem, short story, or an excerpt from a larger work.

-2. Brief responses (20%)
+2. Critical responses (20%)

 Four times over the course of the semester students are required to write a brief (300 word) response to the day's reading.
-These responses must be uploaded to our course blog BEFORE class the day on which they are due.
+These responses must be uploaded to Canvas BEFORE class the day on which they are due.

 These responses should raise either interpretive or critical questions concerned with textual meaning.
 They comment on themes, figurative language and symbolism within the narrative.
 They also may make judgments regarding the period, history, politics and ethical questions that are relevant to the text.
 The open-endedness of interpretive and critical responses indicates that there may well be neither simply "right" nor simply "wrong" answers; the success of a response is based on the evidence and reasoning students employ to support their analysis and judgment.
-Students are also expected to comment on their peer's responses at least 5 times across the semester.